douglashamilton/research-plan-implement/step-3-plan.md

 ## How to use

 Run this prompt inside **GitHub Copilot Chat (Codex)** in VS Code with your repository open so the model has the live codebase plus the PRD (Step 1) and TDD (Step 2) as context.
 Fill in every bracketed field before sending it.
-Re-run after each slice ships or when the TDD changes.
+Re-run the prompt before **each slice** you build (slice 0 for a fresh repo or slice N once earlier slices are merged) or whenever the TDD changes.

 ---